Equilateral Triangles: The Perfect Triangle Explained

 Use the formula: height = (2 × area) / base.
 This comes from rearranging the area formula (Area = base × height / 2).
 For example, if a triangle has an area of 24 square units and a base of 6 units, the height is (2 × 24) / 6 = 8 units.
 This is the most direct method when area is known.

-Yes, every triangle has three different heights - one corresponding to each side that can serve as a base.
-While all three heights are different lengths (unless the triangle is equilateral), they're related through the triangle's constant area.
+Yes, every triangle has three different heights — one corresponding to each side that can serve as a base.
 The three heights always meet at a single point called the orthocenter.
+In acute triangles the orthocenter is inside; in right triangles it sits at the right-angle vertex; in obtuse triangles it falls outside the triangle.

 Heron's formula calculates a triangle's area using only the three side lengths: Area = √[s(s-a)(s-b)(s-c)], where s is the semiperimeter.
 Once you have the area from Heron's formula, you can find the height to any base using height = 2 × area / base.
 This two-step process lets you find height from just the three sides without needing to measure any angles.